Wiredcraft/backupallthethings/README.md

 sudo devops-backup
 ```

-You need to the backup as run.
+You need to run the backup as `root`.

 ### Run custom backup

 When passing parameters to the `devops-backup` command, it will effectively bypass the default enabled services and attempt to run each of the service provided on the command line.

 ```
-# Will run the mysql and file backup scripts with the default values provided in the script and config file.
+# Will run the mysql and file backup scripts with the default values provided in
+# the script and config file.
 sudo devops-backup mysql file

 # Will backup only the `wordpress` database and the `/var/www/wordpress` folder
 sudo devops-backup mysql file --mysql-db wordpress --file /var/www/wordpress

-# Same as above; the service `mysql` and `file` can be ommitted as they are implicitely defined by the
+# Same as above; the service `mysql` and `file` can be ommitted as they are
+# implicitely defined by the
 # `--mysql-db` and `--file` options
 sudo devops-backup --mysql-db wordpress --file /var/www/wordpress

-# You can specify options multiple times as well; it will backup both the wordpress and mysql databases (in different files)
+# You can specify options multiple times as well; it will backup both the
+# wordpress and mysql databases (in different files)
 sudo devops-backup --mysql-db wordpress --mysql-db mysql
 ```